Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Source: Buffer

 Buffer’s interface is simple and elegant, and it displays a queue of all social media postings that are currently scheduled.
-It’s simple as well as allows you to concentrate on what really matters: your scheduled content.
+It’s simple as well as allows you to concentrate on what matters: your scheduled content.

 Buffer vs Hootsuite #3.
 User Interface